lattejed/learnyouatezos.com/pages/chapter_01450.md

 If it's missing, that's your USB drive.

-Now ensure that it is unmounted:
+Plug it back in, then unmount it:

 ```
 diskutil unmountDisk /dev/disk2